United-Codes/cloudofficeprint-java/javaProject/out/production/javaProject/com/CloudOfficePrint/Examples/SpaceX/spacex_example.md

 ```

 # Template
 Now we will build the template.
 We can create templates in different file extensions, namely docx, xlsx, pptx, html, md, txt and csv.
 In this example we will build a template of filetype pptx, xlsx and docx.
-The template has to follow a specific structure which can be found at the official AOP documentation: http://www.apexofficeprint.com/docs/.
+The template has to follow a specific structure which can be found at the official Cloud Office Print documentation: http://www.cloudofficeprint.com/docs/.

 ## pptx
 We will build the template in Google Slides.
 After choosing a pretty theme, we create the title slide.
 On this slide, we want the title of our presentation and the source where we got the data from.
 The title slide looks like this:

 <img src="./imgs/pptx_template/slide1.png" width="600" />

 Here we encounter our first placeholder/tag: `{*data_source}`.
 Tags are defined by surrounding a variable name with curly brackets.
-This is the way we let the AOP server know that data needs to replace this placeholder.
+This is the way we let the Cloud Office Print server know that data needs to replace this placeholder.
 We will see what that data is in the section [Process input data](#process-input-data).
 In this specific case, we used a hyperlink-tag `{*hyperlink}`.

 Note: to minimize the modifications to the input data (see [Input Data (API)](#input-data-api)), it is important to use as variable names the keys available in the input data if possible.